 Secondary Dilated Cardiomyopathy (Nutritional)

 Nutritional canine Dilated Cardiomyopathy is also a preventable disease.
+This one is controversial, however, it’s important to discuss.

 Suspect diets include:

-Boutique foods of all kinds (including those with or without grain)
+Boutique foods of all kinds (including those with or without grain) that do not have qualified staff formulating the diets they sell

 Because these instances are sudden and extremely emotional for dog owners, post-mortem testing by a board-certified Veterinary Pathologist is rarely completed.